Why I love my work…

 I’m a Registered Clinical Social Worker and trained as a Behavioural Health Therapist in Calgary, Alberta, Canada.

 I’m a full on human behavior nerd!
-It fascinates me to watch people learn how to build awareness of their thoughts, emotions, physical sensations and habits.
-And with small changes they learn how to change unhealthy habits like self-medicating with food/tv/alcohol which leads to improved quality of life.
+It fascinates me to watch people build awareness of their thoughts, emotions, physical sensations and habits and then begin implementing healthier ways of coping, communicating and living.

 When I’m not working, I’m a fan of yoga, meditation, biking, swimming, target shooting, cooking, patios, family time and the occasional netflix binge.